myclonelife/exosphere/README.md

 Business owners benefit from
 quicker innovation,
-scaling,
-at lower IT cost
-and more effective utilization of a wider degree of engineering talent.
+seamless scaling up ideas into production-grade solutions, at lower cost and more effective utilization of a wider degree of engineering talent.
 Developers benefit from pain-free micro-services, higher productivity and fun,